rszarecki/featureprofiles/feature/platform/controllercard/tests/SetRequest_GetRequest_controll_card_switchover/README.md

 # gNMI-1.19 ConfigPush, ConfigPull after Control Card switchover

 ## Summary
-This test verifies if a large config can be bushed via gNMI SetRequest within 2 minutes after Control Card switchover.
+This test verifies if a large config can be pushed and/or pulled via gNMI SetRequest/GetRequest within 2 minutes after Control Card switchover.

 ## Procedure